Last Updated on August 22, 2023 by Jada Glover

 A Mediterranean diet combined with a Paleo diet is how I eat to maintain my weight while nursing my babies.
 I’m half Turkish, so I enjoy eating this way; maybe it’s in my genes. 🙂

-This allows me to eat whole, real foods, get the proper nutrients I need for adequate milk supply, and leaves me feeling full and satisfied.
-Sometimes I enjoy sprouted whole grain bread and full-fat yogurt for the fiber and probiotic benefits.
+This allows me to keep up with a healthy eating plan while getting the proper nutrients I need for an adequate milk supply.
+It also leaves me feeling full and satisfied.
+Sometimes I enjoy sprouted whole-grain bread and full-fat yogurt for the fiber and probiotic benefits.
 This also allows me to splurge on special occasions and not feel guilty about it.

 I have also learned to incorporate mindful eating tactics that help me to eat when I’m hungry and stop or slow down eating when I’m full.
 These mindful eating strategies have helped me lose my pregnancy weight even faster the second time around.
 They also helped me maintain my weight and reduce cravings while breastfeeding.